dstanesc/FluidPatterns/doc/data-services.md

 Each runtime is associated with multiple [DataStores](https://github.com/microsoft/FluidFramework/blob/05620a70827bedf6038ddb3a51697d58e92fd854/packages/runtime/container-runtime/src/dataStores.ts#L60).

- Important question for data management: __What are Fluid's message delivery guarantees?
-Is it possible that committed messages are lost when network, service or hardware failures happen?__
+> __Important question:__ _What are Fluid's message delivery guarantees?
+Is it possible that committed messages are lost when network, service or hardware failures happen?_

- Actually FluidFramework avoids to answer this question directly and elevates the answer in the [published documentation](https://github.com/microsoft/FluidFramework/blob/42e6f0e949b02c055de7d7f06d148bb18c66336f/docs/content/docs/concepts/tob.md#fluid-data-operations-all-the-way-down) straight to the DDS data consistency level.
+ Actually FluidFramework avoids the direct answer and elevates the topic in the [published documentation](https://github.com/microsoft/FluidFramework/blob/42e6f0e949b02c055de7d7f06d148bb18c66336f/docs/content/docs/concepts/tob.md#fluid-data-operations-all-the-way-down) straight to the DDS data consistency level.
 Citation following:

 > __Fluid guarantees eventual consistency via total order broadcast.__ That is, when a DDS is changed locally by a client, that change – that is, the operation – is first sent to the Fluid service, which does three things: